D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Design

 \subsubsection{Semantics Metric}

-Once the $o_i$ passes the syntax check, \syss runs symbolic execution to conduct the semantic check between the original binary and $o_i$'s IR.
-In addition to the behavior of return values, we also consider the behavior of external function calls in our semantic equivalence check.
+Once the candidate code $o_i$ passes the syntax check, \syss runs symbolic execution to conduct the semantic check between the binary and the intermediate representation (IR) code of $o_i$.
+To better describe, we split into: return value and external function call.

-For the return values check, we mostly follow \texttt{D-helix}'s approach, which employs symbolic execution and \texttt{SMT} solver.
-Specifically, as shown on the left side of \Cref{semanticframework}, given the decompiled code, \syss symbolizes the input arguments and runs the symbolic execution to generate the symbolic model, \texttt{Symbolic-Model-Ret}, a mathematical model that encapsulates function behavior by mapping formula inputs to function arguments and formula outputs to function return values.
-After that, \syss runs the \texttt{SMT} solver on \texttt{SMT-RET} to compare the symbolic models between the original binary and the decompiled code.
+To confirm that the return values of the original binary and any candidate code match across different inputs, we employ symbolic execution and \texttt{SMT} solver.
+Specifically, as shown on the left side of \Cref{semanticframework}, given the candidate code, \syss first converts each function argument into a symbolic variable and performs symbolic execution to build a \texttt{Symbolic-Model-Ret}.
+This model captures the function’s semantics by linking symbolic inputs to arguments and symbolic outputs to return values, effectively encoding how each conditional transformation affects the final result.
+After that, \syss runs the solver on \texttt{SMT-RET} to compare symbolic models between the original binary and the decompiled code.

-When checking the behavior of the external function call, however, directly applying \texttt{D-helix} to test LLM-generated code (e.g., $o_i$) can yield many false negatives.
-This limitation stems from \texttt{D-helix}'s fundamental dependence on decompiled code to establish ground truth for verifying external function calls.
-Specifically, it models external function calls by approximating return values through the sum of the least significant bytes of those arguments.
-However, this external function call modeling process is only initialized when an external function call is detected within the decompiled code.
-Since instructions, including function calls, are often omitted in the LLM-generated code, \texttt{D-helix} may {\em not} properly initialize its function call modeling procedures, leading to possible false negatives.